 Step 3: Reduce Your Stress Levels

 Chemicals released during psychological stress have the potential to negatively impact the immune system and trigger joint inflammation.
 Adding easy stress relief techniques to your daily routine is a great way to significantly reduce pain.
+Spending extra time outdoors can be a wonderful way to clear the mind and heal the body.

-What to Do When All Else Fails
+What To Do When All Else Fails

 Again, osteoarthritis is classified as a chronic condition.
 This means there is no cure.
 Though it is possible to greatly improve your condition by implementing the lifestyle adjustments listed above, there is no surefire way to prevent pain and inflammation from osteoarthritis.